volcanicminds/playbook/contact-us.md

 ## How to start a new project together

 We are unceasingly desirous to talk about new proejcts and opportunities, even at the early stage of business.
-Don't hesitate to submit your project, idea or potential collaboration by dropping us a line at [info@volcanicminds.com](mailto:info@volcanicminds.com).
+Without any commercial constraints.
+Don't hesitate to submit your project, idea or potential collaboration by dropping us a line at [info@volcanicminds.com](mailto:info@volcanicminds.com) or make an appointment from our [contact page](https://volcanicminds.com){:target="_blank"}.

 ## How to come on board